-We are subject to income taxes in the United States and numerous foreign jurisdictions.
-Our effective tax rates differ from the statutory rates, primarily due to the foreign tax rate differential, tax exempt revenue and non-deductible expenses, and as further described in the notes to our consolidated financial statements included in this prospectus.
+We are subject to income taxes in the United States and the United Kingdom.
+Our effective tax rates differ from the statutory rates, primarily due to changes in the valuation allowance and non-deductible expenses, as further described in the notes to our consolidated financial statements included in this prospectus.
 Our effective tax rate was (134.08)% and (1.3)% in 2014 and 2013, respectively.
-These tax rates are driven by changes to the deferred tax asset valuation allowance.